 The glenoid labrum is a ring of cartilage which surrounds the socket of the shoulder joint.
 It acts to increase the depth of the socket and so stability of the shoulder joint.
 The Bicep tendon attaches in part to the labrum and so when throwing, a strong contraction of the biceps causes a pull on the labrum which can result in a tear.
 Pain usually presents on the ‘cocking’ phase and the follow-through phase, at the back of the shoulder.
 A torn labrum can place extra strain on the rotator cuff and result in another tear to one of these muscles.
 Find out more about labrum injuries.

 Repeated throwing year after year can cause the ligaments surrounding the shoulder to stretch.
 If the rotator cuff muscles are not strong enough to support the shoulder it becomes lax and unstable.
-The symptoms of pain and a lack of speed during the throw are symptoms which are caused by the humerus slipping slightly off centre during the throw.
+The symptoms of pain and a lack of speed during the throw are symptoms that are caused by the humerus slipping slightly off centre during the throw.
 Rehabilitation to strengthen the rotator cuff may be effective in less severe cases, but surgery may be required.
 Learn more about shoulder instability.

 Collateral ligament injury

-The medial collateral ligament is the ligament which runs on the inside of the joint, connecting the humerus (upper arm bone) and ulna (larger of the two forearm bones).
+The medial collateral ligament is the ligament that runs on the inside of the joint, connecting the humerus (upper arm bone) and ulna (larger of the two forearm bones).
 Injuries to this ligament sustained through throwing are normally overuse injuries, caused by the repetitive throwing action, as opposed to a direct rupture caused by a force to the elbow.
 The ligament tends to become stretched and then gradually tear a little more with each throw, almost like a rope fraying.
 Pain will gradually increase until throwing is no longer possible.
 Find out more about collateral ligament injuries.

 The muscles of the forearm which act to flex the wrist and fingers attach to the medial epicondyle on the inside of the elbow.
 Repetitive wrist flexion, pronation and gripping are all important features of throwing activities.
 With repetitive use, the common tendon of these muscles can become inflamed and painful at the point where it attaches to the bone.
 In severe cases, the tendon may develop small tears, although it rarely ruptures completely.
 Learn more about golfers or throwers elbow.